First Looks

 What is a First Look?

-A "first look" is when the couple chooses to see other before the ceremony at a planned time during the day.
-Usually, this is a private time for the couple to share a special moment together before the ceremony.
+A "first look" is when the couple chooses to see each other before the ceremony.
+At traditional weddings, this is usually a planned private time for the couple to share a special moment together before the ceremony.

 Can we do a first look on our elopement day?

 YES!
 Absolutely.
-Whether it's just the two of you, or you have guests, you can absolutely do a first look on your elopement day.
-On an elopement day, it's likely that you will end up seeing each other before the ceremony regardless since one of you probably isn't going to be walking down a formal aisle.
+Whether it's just the two of you or you have guests, you can absolutely do a first look on your elopement day.
+On an elopement day, it's likely that you will end up seeing each other before the ceremony regardless since you may not be walking down an aisle.
 However, you can have a dedicated time to see each other all dressed up on the elopement day before the ceremony.

 What if we are inviting guests?